mir-group/nequip/docs/guide/advanced_training.md

 ### Without train-time compilation

-If train-time compilation is not used, one can use PyTorch Lightning's [DDPStrategy](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.DDPStrategy.html#lightning.pytorch.strategies.DDPStrategy).
+If train-time compilation is not used, one can use PyTorch Lightning's {class}`~lightning.pytorch.strategies.DDPStrategy`.
-See [Lightning's docs](https://lightning.ai/docs/pytorch/stable/accelerators/gpu_intermediate.html#distributed-data-parallel) for how to set it up through Lightning's [Trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api).
+See [Lightning's docs](https://lightning.ai/docs/pytorch/stable/accelerators/gpu_intermediate.html#distributed-data-parallel) for how to set it up through Lightning's {class}`~lightning.pytorch.trainer.trainer.Trainer`.
-**NOTE** that it is usually not necessary to explicitly set the [DDPStrategy](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.DDPStrategy.html#lightning.pytorch.strategies.DDPStrategy) as an input to the Lightning [Trainer](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api) if the cluster environment is set up to facilitate Lightning's automatic detection of cluster variables, and the main aspect that deserves user attention is configuring the job submission script and the relevant `Trainer` arguments (`num_nodes` and sometimes `devices`) correctly.
+**NOTE** that it is usually not necessary to explicitly set the {class}`~lightning.pytorch.strategies.DDPStrategy` as an input to the Lightning {class}`~lightning.pytorch.trainer.trainer.Trainer` if the cluster environment is set up to facilitate Lightning's automatic detection of cluster variables, and the main aspect that deserves user attention is configuring the job submission script and the relevant `Trainer` arguments (`num_nodes` and sometimes `devices`) correctly.
-In general, one can refer to PyTorch Lightning's docs and other Lightning-based references to set up multi-rank training with Lightning's `DDPStrategy`.
+In general, one can refer to PyTorch Lightning's docs and other Lightning-based references to set up multi-rank training with Lightning's {class}`~lightning.pytorch.strategies.DDPStrategy`.
 It is likely that one may need to set cluster-specific environment variables and set up the multi-rank training run differently depending on the cluster, devices, etc.
 A useful resource for SLURM-managed clusters is PyTorch Lightning's [docs for SLURM-managed clusters](https://lightning.ai/docs/pytorch/stable/clouds/cluster_advanced.html), which details, for instance the need to use `srun nequip-train ...`, and which SLURM variables correspond to arguments in the `trainer` section of the config file.
 A minimal SLURM example for doing DDP training with 2 nodes with 4 GPUs per node (8 GPUs in total) is shown as follows.